Racro/AcceptableAds_PETS/README.md

 Please refer to the README files in each subdirectory for specific instructions on using the tools and scripts.

+## Dataset access
+The complete dataset is available [here](https://drive.google.com/drive/folders/17fEI8vLrsrVImDq9DCrqu6ssugRyRaQo?usp=sharing).
+It contains `merged_ground_truth.csv` that contains the ground truth annotations.
+Each folder contains approximately 150 ad images that were extracted in that particular configuration.

 ### Reference
 ```
 @inproceedings {,